 "Good teaching is more a giving of right questions than a giving of right answers."
 JA

-Albers’ graduate assistant at Yale was Homer Mitchelle, who was an exceptional colorist, artist/designer, and amazingly inspiring teacher.
+Albers’ graduate assistant at Yale was Homer Mitchelle, an exceptional colorist, artist/designer, and amazingly inspiring teacher.

 I was very fortunate to have him as my mentor/friend for several years